What is the Best Varicose Vein and Spider Vein Treatment in NYC?

 How does clarivein work?

 Your vein doctor identifies the unhealthy veins using an ultrasound scan.
 After numbing your skin, the vein doctor inserts a delivery device called a catheter into the diseased vein.
 The rotating tip of the catheter damages the inner walls of the diseased vein while delivering the sclerosant solution.
 The catheter moves along the entire vein for optimal results.

 Unlike venaseal, this procedure doesn’t leave a permanent implant in your body.
 And unlike endovenous ablation, you don’t have a risk of tumescent anesthesia.
 Furthermore, the catheter with the rotating tip can also reach twisted veins.

 - Suitable for tortuous veins

-ClariVein isn’t yet covered by all insurance plans.
-Furthermore, clarivein has been associated with some complications, such as difficulty moving past the vein valve, and patients might experience some discomfort.
+Clarivein isn’t yet covered by all insurance plans, so you might not receive insurance coverage.
+Furthermore, clarivein has been associated with some complications, such as difficulty moving past the vein valve, and you might experience some discomfort.

 - Not covered by most insurance plans

 We believe clarivein is a suitable alternative to endovenous ablation and venaseal.
 As such, you’re a great candidate for clarivein if you’re allergic to lidocaine, don’t want a permanent implant, and your insurance covers the procedure.